MatreL/e-commerece/README.md

 Fun project to do with alot of new and fun stuff to learn in this project.
 Passing props and using react hooks has been really educational.

+You can use Stripe default credit card on the order with 4242 numbers only.